IanFinlayson/exploring-cs/chapter07.md

 ```

 This is the longest program we have seen so far!
 It also has a few
-nested statements, so let\'s go through it carefully so we can be sure
+nested statements, so let's go through it carefully so we can be sure
 to understand it.
 The program starts by reading in your password.
 Next
 it does the check to see if it is at least 8 characters.
 If not, it
-gives you a message saying it\'s not long enough.
+gives you a message saying it's not long enough.

 The rest of the program is in the `else` statement.
 That means the rest
 of the checks only happen when the password *is* long enough.
 We start
 by making one variable for each category we have to check, and setting
 them all to false.
-We will assume we don\'t have any of these until we
+We will assume we don't have any of these until we
 see one.

 Next, we loop through every character in the string with a for loop.
 For
-each character, we check if it\'s a upper-case letter, lower-case letter
+each character, we check if it's a upper-case letter, lower-case letter
 or digit.
 In each case we set the corresponding variable to true.

 When we are done going through the loop, we will have checked every